-Located in Northern Virginia region, our Nova office serves the greater metro area including Fairfax, Prince William, Arlington, Alexandria & Falls Church.
+Located in the Northern Virginia region, our NOVA office serves the greater metro area including Arlington, Alexandria, Falls Church, Fairfax County, Prince William County, and Fauquier County.

 The mission of Compass is to provide quality behavioral health services to stabilize, strengthen, and support youth, adults, and families.